SOUTHERN NATIONAL TOURNAMENT SERIES HANDBOOK

 6.8.3 Cash and prizes outside of the determined payout (such as player’s packs, CTPs, Ring of Fires, skins, etc.) can be reflected in the SN tournament total payout.
 To be included in the payout the cash/prizes has to be slotted against an individual player.

-6.9.1 TDs and there designated representatives act as officials for SN tournaments.
+6.9.1 TDs and their designated representatives act as officials for SN tournaments.

 6.9.2 The PDGA Rules of Disc Golf (801 Conduct of Players, 802 Equipment, 803 Rules of Play, and 804 Tournament Procedure) apply in regards to individual round play (i.e. from the 2-minute warning until the completion of the round PDGA Rules of Disc Golf apply).
 Exceptions are: